DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 My favorite method to hold my foreign currency is with the Wise Borderless card.
 This is the card I use, and it has helped me save a lot of money!

 You can hold money in jars.
 Each jar is a currency.
 You can activate these, for example, in US dollars, British pounds, and Euros.
-Only when you transfer money from one currency to another do you pay a small fee.
-Fees vary between payment methods, but they’re always low cost.

 I love how honest their fee structure is—no hidden charges.
 No monthly fees or maintenance charges either.

-Once the funds are converted, you can spend it as a local without extra costs.
 On top of that, a few small ATM withdrawals are allowed free of charge each month.
 If your card is not accepted, having some cash in your pocket is nice.

 You can also use this card for online purchases in another currency, like Euro.
 For example, when purchasing your museum or transport tickets before you leave.
-It’s a multifunctional card that you will quickly appreciate when traveling overseas.

 These are the benefits in short: